 The California Tahoe Emergency Services Operations Authority (or "Cal Tahoe") is a Joint Powers Authority (JPA) formed in 2001 to provide ambulance service under a contract with the County of El Dorado to the Tahoe South Shore CSA-3service area and parts of northwestern Alpine County.
 The original make up of Cal Tahoe JPA included Lake Valley Fire Protection District, City of South Lake Tahoe Fire Department and North Tahoe Fire Department.
 North Tahoe Fire Department later withdrew from the JPA organization.

-As of July 1, 2006 the JPA includes two member agencies:
+As of October 31, 2017 the JPA includes three member agencies: